amieres/BetterFSI/README.md

 # BetterFSI
 A utility script for improving the F# Interactive experience, specially when working with multi-file scripts.
+For Visual Studio.

 # The Concept